Nekonyx/next-auth-steam/README.md

 }
 ```

-#### To obtain all the data of a Steam user, use these two callbacks to retrieve the user's information
+To obtain all data of Steam user, use these two callbacks to retrieve user's information:

 https://next-auth.js.org/getting-started/example#using-nextauthjs-callbacks